Sweetwater Brewing Company

 Brewing beer inspired by German styles and ingredients, this pet-friendly and family-friendly brewery opened in 2017 near downtown Tucker.
 Tucker Brewing's pilsner and hefeweizen are available year-round, and they are complemented by seasonal ales and lagers.
 Be sure to bring your credit card - they don't take cash.

-Whether you go all in and tour a moonshine maker's distillery or you attend a...
+Whether you go all in and tour a moonshine maker's distillery or you attend a local festival named after the famous drink, Georgia is a...